Understanding Legal Separation in NJ

 Should you and your spouse not be able to amicably separate, there is always the option of going to court.
 Under our court system, it is possible to file an application with the court for support and custody, even if you have not yet filed a Complaint for Divorce.
 In such a situation, the court will help you and your spouse work through the issues regarding your separation and issue an order that addresses them.

-At the Law Offices of Lyons & Associates, P.C., we pay personal attention to personal matters.
-We are supportive of our clients and can assist you with legal separation in NJ.
+At the Law Offices of Lyons & Associates, P.C., we are supportive of our clients and can assist you with legal separation in NJ.
 To speak to a lawyer about your family law case, please contact us online or call us at (908) 575-9777 for a free consultation.